Thursday, April 23rd, 2026

 Wild Exploration 3:30-5:30 Pm

 At Wholly Wild, we will flow through our days following the rhythm of the breath.
 Our morning will be delightfully engaging, with so much to learn, and our afternoon will be an adventurous exhale.
-During Saturday’s wild exploration, you can sign-up to participate in a guided trail run, hike, or bike ride.
-If you are feeling brave, you can sign-up to have a blast in a SUP yoga class that will be offered on the lake this afternoon.
+During Saturday’s wild exploration, you can venture out on a trail run, hike, or bike ride.
 We invite you to be present and to offer your body the restoration that it needs—whether through rest or adventure!

 Dinner 5:30-6:30 pm